molview/molview_blog/_posts/2018-04-29-molview-will-stay-as-it-is.md

 ---
 layout:     post
-title:      MolView will stay as it is
+title:      MolView will stay the same
 date:       2018-04-29
-summary:    No new features are planned.
+summary:    There are no plans for new features.
 categories: posts
 ---